marcel0x55/xteaPIClib/README.md

 # xteaPIClib
-An example (and sort of a library) for encrypting/decrypting <a href="https://en.wikipedia.org/wiki/XTEA"> XTEA </a> on a PIC MCU.
+An example (and sort of a library) for encrypting/decrypting <a href="https://en.wikipedia.org/wiki/XTEA"> XTEA</a> (specifically XTEA‑CTR) on a PIC MCU.
+<p>It's an older encryption with some weaknesses but it is simple and efficient considering the limitations of an MCU and it is enough to deter casual eavesdropping.
+(This version does 64 rounds in ~13ms on an 8MHz PIC16F690 and has yet to be optimized further).</p>

 # License